- Physical impacts and adaptation

 |Waste||1 January 2011||1 January 2012||1 January 2013|

 The Government provides financial assistance for some sectors in the form of free emission units.
-It has also substantially lowered the cost for participants by continuing the transition phase indefinitely.
-During the transition phase, participants in the scheme are able to buy emission units from the Government for a fixed price of NZ$25.
+It has also substantially lowered the cost for participants by continuing the transition phase.
+Participants in the scheme are able to buy emission units from the Government for a fixed price of NZ$25.
 In addition, participants from non-forestry sectors will have to surrender only one emission unit for every two tonnes of emissions they produce.
 This means that participants in these sectors will face a price of carbon that is no higher than NZ$12.50 per tonne.

 The emissions trading scheme creates new incentives for participants to reduce their greenhouse gas emissions or to finance emission reductions by other firms.
 This promotes innovation in energy efficiency and other emission management practices, as well as developing new technology.